-Candidates shall have knowledge of wetland systems, soil science, ecosystems typical of Florida, native and non-native flora and fauna and basic knowledge of groundwater hydrology and groundwater/surface water interactions.
+Candidates shall have knowledge of wetland systems, soil science, ecosystems typical of Florida, native and non-native flora and fauna and basic knowledge of groundwater hydrology and ground water/surface water interactions.
 Knowledge of wetland mitigation practices and wetland functional assessments such as the Uniform Mitigation Assessment Method are preferred.
 Position includes preparation of technical and legal documents under the direct supervision of a Supervisor.
 This position involves both internal and external project coordination as well as representing the District with interagency work groups and in public outreach presentations.
 The ability to resolve complex environmental issues in a collaborative manner are necessary for the position.

 Duties include attending site inspections, pre-construction meetings, staking and roping inspections, tracking deliverables for permits, monitoring report review, data entry, and resolution of non-compliance matters.

 The position includes both office and field work, which may include being in remote areas during harsh or inclement weather.
-Field work often includes on and off-road vehicular travel and occasional helicopter surveillance.
-Incumbents must be willing and able to conduct field work in a variety of rigorous field conditions in remote and heavily vegetated areas, and to lift 40 pounds.
+Field work often includes on and off-road vehicular travel and helicopter surveillance.
+Incumbents must be willing and able to conduct field work in a variety of rigorous field conditions, in remote and heavily vegetated areas, and to lift 40 pounds.

 This position may be filled as an Environmental Analyst 2 or Environmental Analyst 1

-Environmental Analyst 2: Typically has a Bachelor’s degree in biology, ecology, natural or physical sciences, or other related field and 1+ years of experience that demonstrates measurable career progression within the scientific discipline that can be applied to support the District's strategic goals and objectives.
-Experience in subtropical environments, especially Central Florida preferred.
+Environmental Analyst 2: Typically has a Bachelor’s degree in biology, ecology, natural or physical sciences, or other related field and 1+ years of experience that demonstrates measurable career progression within the scientific discipline that can be applied to support the District’s strategic goals and objectives.
+Experience in subtropical environments, especially Central and South Florida preferred.